 – Why should I give you the scholarship? – Gauging how confident you are

 This question is essentially a test of your confidence.
 Do not talk too much about all your strengths or achievements.
-Pin point one that makes you stand out from your peers and elaborate with a story. (same as “what is your strength” question above).
+Pinpoint one that makes you stand out from your peers and elaborate with a story. (same as “what is your strength” question above).
 Delivery of the story counts a lot in displaying your confidence and conviction in getting the scholarship.
 Make sure you rehearse your answer a few times before you go for it.
-Practicing maintaining eye contact when you speak is crucial as well.
+Practising maintaining eye contact when you speak is crucial as well.

-– Where do you see yourself in 5 years time ?
+– Where do you see yourself in 5 years time?
 Gauging how ambitious you are

 Share your career plan, but it is must be related to the organization you are applying for.
-A corporate scholarship come with bond and bond-breaking is becoming a trend nowadays.
+A corporate scholarship comes with bond and bond-breaking is becoming a trend nowadays.
 If you are interviewing for a corporate scholarship, strive to research on the career path in advance.
 Be ambitious and express your commitment to work in the organization for the long haul.
 Share what you will do in order to achieve the stage.
-Lastly, ask the interviewer if your aspiration is practical and questions about usual career path in the company.
+Lastly, ask the interviewer if your aspiration is practical, and questions about the usual career path in the company.
 More interactions communicate an interest in the organization that you are applying to.

-– What is your greatest achievement and failure ? – Gauging your maturity level
+– What is your greatest achievement and failure? – Gauging your maturity level

 Promote yourself with your prepared story.
 It should be an arduous journey/story about you working towards a goal.
 For example, studying a foreign language and preparing for a proficiency test.
 Choose an achievement wisely that showcases your effort in heading towards the end goal and share the difficulties you encountered along the journey.

 Failure is another tricky question.
 Share a story about the failure and how it upset or disappoint you.
 And more importantly is that what is the lesson learnt and how you going to prevent it in future.